 So that’s one of the things that happens in sort of a chronically sympathetic or chronically stressed state is, is over breathing.
 And your tolerance for carbon dioxide gets very low to offload a lot of co2, and as a result, your body transports oxygen far less effectively to your tissues.
 Does that mean you can’t be a good athlete, or executive or soldier or whatever?
-No, you can buffer that stuff for a long time, pretty much until you can’t.
+You can buffer that stuff for a long time, pretty much until you can’t.
 And then when it’s just there’s just people who are very good athletes who move absolute shit, and they’re still the best in the world.
 But the question, Are they the best they can be?
-Right?
-Right.
 So what we’re, what we’re interested in is optimization?
-Yeah, it’s really interesting.
+It’s really interesting.
 And it’s a very deep rabbit hole with all that physiology, and what we find is there are some general rules and principles, but exactly where somebody sits in that spectrum is very individual and can change.
 It can change pretty quickly.
 And not everybody responds to what we would call a stressor in the same way.
-Right.
-And this is, what some of the research stuff that we’ve been doing with Stanford Medicine has been about is about identifying what are the markers for different states, and what really are the markers for when somebody identifies a stressor and how their body deals with it.
+What some of the research stuff that we’ve been doing with Stanford Medicine has been about is about identifying what are the markers for different states, and what really are the markers for when somebody identifies a stressor and how their body deals with it.
 So it’s really interesting stuff.
 And again, there are some sort of general rules within there’s individuality.

 Fear & Anxiety